9 Different Types of Snakes in North Carolina

 Although tiny, pygmy rattlesnakes can be frightening to see!
 Concerning other rattlesnakes, they are quite small.

-They only have a length of 12 to 24 inches.
+They are only 12 to 24 inches long.
 They are typically light gray in South Carolina, with big dark gray or black areas on their backs.

 Despite their poisonous nature, they will make an effort to avoid conflict.